Casper the Friendly Ghost: Films

 Casper made a cameo in a MetLife commercial along with several other cartoon characters in 2012.
 Later that same year, Classic Media was acquired by DreamWorks Animation.
 In 2013, DreamWorks Animation announced that they were developing a computer-animated reboot film based on the Harvey Comics character of the same name.
 Simon Wells, who at one point was previously attached to write and direct the unproduced sequel to the live-action film, was attached to write and direct this adaptation, with writing duo John Altschuler and Dave Krinsky (King of the Hill, Blades of Glory) to co-write the film's script along with.
 It was set to be DreamWorks' second attempt at an animated film based on characters from the Classic Media library following Mr. Peabody & Sherman, but nothing came of it since its announcement.
 Concept art for an unproduced film was posted by animator Danny Williams in December 2023, stating that the pitch "never went anywhere".
 Two years afterwards, the Casper character and any and all of Harvey Comics characters would be acquired by NBCUniversal in 2016, and thus Universal Pictures, the producer of the original live-action feature film, now manages the rights to the character and other related characters in addition to regaining the rights to Casper's Haunted Christmas (which Universal itself originally released in late 2000).
 However, Casper Meets Wendy is currently owned by The Walt Disney Company through BVS Entertainment and 20th Television.

 In 2019, Casper made an appearance in a GEICO commercial.
-In April 2022, a live-action/animated TV series for Peacock was announced, with Wu Kai-yu being the showrunner.
-As of 2025 the show is still in development and no news has been heard on it since then.